 Did you know that...

-The unique setting of the Minorite Monastery is open to the public not only for sightseeing, but also serves as a cultural, social, and business venue.
-Founded shortly after 1232, the monastery flourished under the patronage of ruling dynasties in the 13th and 14th centuries.
-Over time, it has undergone several reconstructions.
-Today, only part of the once-extensive complex remains.
-The buildings are arranged around a rectangular courtyard and feature a blend of architectural styles, from Gothic to High Baroque.
-One of the highlights is the Angel’s Garden (Hortus Angelicus), a beautiful herbal garden named after Angelo, a renowned Florentine herbalist who held a prestigious position at the court of Emperor Charles IV (1316–1378).
-In 1360, Angelo established an elaborate botanical garden and became the official court pharmacist to Charles IV and his son Wenceslas.
+The unique premises of the Minorite Monastery – the oldest Franciscan monastery in Central Europe – serve the public not only as a site for guided tours, but also as a cultural, social, and business venue.
+This spiritual complex, founded shortly after 1232, gained the attention and favor of royal dynasties during the 13th and 14th centuries and underwent several reconstructions over the centuries.
+Only part of the original, expansive grounds has been preserved to this day.
+The complex, built around a rectangular courtyard, reflects architectural styles ranging from Gothic to High Baroque.
+A highlight of the site is the beautiful Apothecary Angelo’s Garden, also known as the Angelic Garden (Hortus Angelicus).
+Angelo, a respected herbalist from Florence, held a prominent position at the court of Emperor Charles IV.
+In 1360, he created a sophisticated herb garden and became the court apothecary to both Charles IV and his son Wenceslas.

 Source: klaster-minoritu.cz